Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: Bayesian hierarchical model

 \section{Bayesian hierarchical model}

-The additive decomposition in Section~\ref{sec:decomposition} is descriptive: it treats estimated slopes as data without accounting for their estimation uncertainty.
-A Bayesian hierarchical model is now developed that provides coherent uncertainty quantification and partial pooling.
+The decomposition in Section~\ref{sec:decomposition} is descriptive: it treats each estimated slope as if it were observed without error.
+As one reviewer noted, this second stage models quantities that are themselves estimated, so estimation uncertainty should be propagated into the decomposition.
+This section develops a hierarchical \emph{measurement-error} model that carries each cell's first-stage standard error directly into the likelihood, providing uncertainty-aware inference and partial pooling.